National Geographic Quest Review and Specifications

 Entertainment options - Fun & Sport

-Ideally suited for expeditions, the National Geographic Quest carries wet suits, snorkeling gear, underwater cameras, a glass-bottom boat, kayaks, a fleet of Mark V Zodiacs and even a video microscope displaying microorganisms from polar waters.
+Ideally suited for sea expeditions, the Lindblad Quest ship carries wet suits, snorkeling gear, underwater cameras, hydrophone, a glass-bottom boat, 24 seakayaks, paddle boards, a fleet of Mark V Zodiacs and even a video microscope.
+The ship is also equipped with a bow-cam for bow deployment to listen and record marine animals, for example, humpback whale vocalizations and dolphins.
 Every voyage is accompanied by a full-time doctor, photo instructor, video chronicler, wellness and undersea specialists.
 Internet access is available shipwide.

 Nat Geo Quest public areas include an intimate covered deck with chairs, tables and hammocks; a fitness center; spa; global gallery; library; doctor’s office; lounge with bar and facilities for slide shows, presentations and films.